 When life gives you avocados and you just don’t want more guacamole, try my Avocado Kababs.

 Avocados are among my most favorite veggies.
 After all, what’s not to love?
 They are creamily delicious, packed with healthy goodness, and who can hold a candle to that pretty pale-greenness?
 But avocados do present a challenge– other than knowing exactly when to open one, that is.
 They do not lend themselves to cooking because heat destroys their flavor.
-And that means you have to find ways to use it up raw: I mostly use mine in salads, soups, pastas, as a garnish, and even in raitas and chutneys.
+And that means you have to find ways to use it up raw: I mostly use mine in salads, soups, pastas, Butternut Squash Soup, and even in raitas and chutneys.

 I do have one exception that I’ve shared with you before on this blog: my Butterless Avocado Brioche, where the avocados replace the butter and get baked into a perfectly flaky, light bread.